-The Speech and Language Therapy Service will be provided by qualified Speech and Language Therapists registered by their professional body, the Royal College of Speech and Language Therapists (RCSLT) and maintain their standards.
-They must also be registered with the Health and Care Professions Council (HCPC), who regulates health and care professionals in the United Kingdom.
-RCSLT and HCPC registration is the responsibility of an individual therapist to uphold throughout their working career, and is paid for by the individual.
-Therapists will be asked to show proof of RCSLT / HCPC registration, to HR/Principal, upon request.
+The Speech and Language Therapy provision will be provided by qualified Speech and Language Therapists registered by their professional body, the Royal College of Speech and Language Therapists (RCSLT) and with the Health and Care Professions Council (HCPC).

+The SALT provision is delivered according to the professional standards detailed and published by the Royal College of Speech and Language Therapists.